CooledCoffee/textminer/README.md

 	end = html.find('</body>', start)
 	value = html[start:end]

-What if we want to extract two values and the values may or may not exist?
+For two values that may or may not exist?
 The code is something like this:

 	start1 = html.find('<div id="value1">') + len('<div id="value1">')
 	if start1 == -1: